plitkei/RL-Unity-MLAgents-Python-Pytorch-Banana.app/README.md

 The beauty of these algorithms that you can apply it for other games/problems as well.
 You just have to adjust the MLP input and output size to adapt to your project.

 Normally the weights can be quite big.
 I decided to upload it because it has a relative small size.
-Usi it to compare if you want to. **checkpoint.pth**
+Use it if you want to. **checkpoint.pth**